sinclairzx81/typescript.api/README.md

 ### typescript.resolve (sources, callback)

-Will resolve compilation units by crawling the document space.
+Will resolve compilation units by iteratively walking the source files by way of their
+<reference path='#'> elements.

+Will return a list of source units needed for compilation.

 __Arguments__